| Ultimate Performance | Ultimate Performance

 What 20% body fat looks like

-This is considered to be the ‘average’ healthy body fat for most females.
+Generally, 20% body fat is considered to be the ‘average’ healthy body fat for most women.

-You may have less muscle definition but your natural curves will very much be a part of your body to love and embrace.
+At this level, you may have less muscle definition, but you will have a well-proportioned figure and your natural curves will very much be a part of your body to love and embrace.

 What 25% body fat looks like